 So people in your community were pretty sympathetic to your family when you had to leave.

 It was very different than being in wet Portland, and here it was hot and sunny.
 And initially, when I first started volunteering at the museum I said to people that when I first got there, this man had a dried rattlesnake skin.
 So two of my friends and I went walking out into the desert to look for rattlesnakes, of course we never found any.
 But we walked out, there’s no fence.
 Later I’m doing research and I learned that the museum had microfilms of the newspapers of the centers.
-And going through October, I found that the army required that a fence be put in.
+And going through the October issue of the Minidoka Irrigator, I found that the army required that a fence be put in.
 And in November, they said they were putting in fire watchtowers.
 Of course all the other centers had guard towers, so that was one of the euphemisms they used at our center.

 Did you get the sense that for whatever reason, Minidoka’s security felt more relaxed than the other camps?

 In my diggings I found the April 7th meeting of DeWitt, Eisenhower, and the ten Western governors in Salt Lake City.
 And on page four it says ‘distinction between internment and evacuation.’
 It spelled out clearly the difference between the two.
-And then, poor Mr. Eisenhower had a problem with sleeping because knowing American citizens were locked up behind barbed wire and armed guards, he couldn’t sleep at night.
-So in June, he turned the duties over to General Myer, that’s how he got involved.
+And then, poor Milton Eisenhower had a problem with sleeping because knowing American citizens were locked up behind barbed wire and armed guards, he couldn’t sleep at night.
+So in June, he turned the duties over to Dillon Myer, that’s how he got involved.